-He reminded the Committee that the area's schools and churches all closed long before the premises opened and the premises had operated for over a year with no issues or evidence of such issues raised or provided.
-He highlighted that the Police had not objected to the application which they would have if they had any concerns.
-In conclusion, the Committee should look at law, put subjective views to one side and concentrate on the written objections and he had concerns that there had been an active campaign to oppose the application including details on how to object.
+The area's schools and churches all closed long before the premises opened and the premises had operated for over a year with no issues or evidence of such issues raised or provided.
+Police had not objected to the application which they would have if they had any concerns.
+In conclusion, the Committee should look at law, put subjective views to one side and concentrate on the written objections.
+There had been an active campaign to oppose the application including details on how to object.